Nnkhanhh/Coursera-Certificate/README.md

 I want to motivate myself and others on the path of lifelong learning.
 These certificates represent my commitment to acquiring new skills and applying them in real-world scenarios.

----

 Thank you for visiting!
 Keep learning and growing. 💪

----

-Feel free to personalize it further! 😊